IrinaAdeniyi/WildFind/README.md

 At this point, I needed to add a counter for the found items, which I did and I corrected the background photo to make sure it doesn't scroll.

+Further, I added a pop up message as well for when all the hidden objects are found.

 ## Project Structure

 ## Features